 - for gynaecological problems and problems during pregnancy for patients of all ages in the reception room of the Women's Clinic in block B of the Ravi street unit.

 Not every unexpected health problem requires emergency care.
 First contact your family doctor for advice or call the 24-hour family doctor hotline on 1220.
-We request that you do not come to the Emergency Medicine Centre if you have symptoms of a viral disease.

 You should go to the Emergency Medicine Centre if you have:

 - recent trauma causing limited mobility and severe swelling of the injured body part